panoptic-labs/docs/docs/panoptic-protocol/specs.md

 # Panoptic Specs

 ### User Balances
 Funds are deposited by users in the Panoptic Pool.
-These funds will are used as collateral for writing/buying options.
+These funds will be used as collateral for writing/buying options.

-The balance of each user, where user could also be the Panoptic Pool, is:
+The balance of each "user", where "user" could also be the Panoptic Pool, is:

 ```python